gazebosim/gz-sim/README.md

     make codecheck
     ```

-See the [Writing Tests section of the contributor guide](https://github.com/ignitionrobotics/ign-gazebo/blob/main/CONTRIBUTING.md#writing-tests) for help creating or modifying tests.
+See the [Writing Tests section of the contributor guide](https://gazebosim.org/docs/all/contributing#writing-tests) for help creating or modifying tests.

 # Folder Structure

 Refer to the following table for information about important directories and files in this repository.

 ```
-ign-gazebo
+gz-sim
 ├── examples                     Various examples that can be run against binary or source installs of ign-gazebo.
 │   ├── plugin                   Example plugins.
 │   ├── standalone               Example standalone programs that use ign-gazebo as a library.